nina-weng/Bayesian-Models-of-Audiovisual-Integration-in-Speech-Perception/README.md

 Steps for this Phase:

-1. We could observe from the visualization that when *snr* equals *"VHigh + ALow"* and with *asychnocy* condition.
+1. We could observe from the visualization that when *snr* equals *"VHigh + ALow"* and with *asynchrony* condition.
 And for tester No.5,6,7,12, the differences of model distribution are much more obvious.
 Therefore, we would restrict the condition to asychnocy with VhighAlow.
 2. Use the best parameters from the fitting process, generate 25\*3 samples for single stimuli (only take the high quality for visual stimuli and low quality for audio stimuli), and 25\*5\*2 samples for fusion stimuli for only Vhigh-Alow snr.
 The sample size here are set to match the original total size of the responses.
 3. Assign the samples into 9 categories, the boundaries are set by evenly dividing from $\mu_{ag}$ to $\mu__{ab}$.
 4. Store the counts and probabilities as the similar format as the original data responses.